ksu-cs-textbooks/cis300/old book/markdown/trees/tries/multiple-impl.md

 Now suppose that we want to define a class **Fraction** and use it as a key in our dictionary implementation.
-We would begin the class definition within Visual StudioÃ‚Â® as follows:
+We would begin the class definition within Visual Studio® as follows:

 ![Beginning an interface](interface-example1.jpg)